Add Tables & Fields

 Navigate to the ‘Tables’ tab

-Be consistent.
+Be Consistent.
 Consistency in naming conventions is key.
 Decide on specific naming conventions early in the design process and apply them uniformly across all tables.
 We recommend following snake_case

 naming convention.

-Plural vs. singular names.
+Plural vs. Singular Names.
 Decide whether to use singular or plural names for your tables and remain consistent.
 There's debate over which is best, but the most important thing is to choose one approach and stick with it throughout your schema.

 Avoid Using Reserved Keywords.
 Stay away from reserved SQL keywords (e.g., user